rmit-ir/RMIT-TREC-LiveQA15-notebook/README.md

 ### Indexing ###

-We used [Indri][7] 5.9 as our retrieval engine with Krovetz stemming and the default InQuery stoplist.
+We used [Indri][e] 5.9 as our retrieval engine with Krovetz stemming and the default InQuery stoplist.
 Once the collection described in the previous section was indexed, we ended up with a single 39GB index that contained 38.7 million documents and 12.2 million unique terms.